DarknessFX/PhotoModeFX/README.md

 3DPhoto For Facebook (sample from 2k x 2 images [FinalColor 29.1Mb + SceneDepth 745KB], captured as 560p MP4, converted to 100MB GIF, optimized to 1/4 frames, compressed to 24MB GIF, displayed as 640p):<br/>
 <img src="https://raw.githubusercontent.com/DarknessFX/PhotoModeFX/main/.git_img/PMFX_3DPhoto.gif" width="640px" /><br/>
-FAQ: Why build a feature that only works for Facebook? <br/>
-- Because this screenshot gather and attract more attention than any other screenshot before.<br/><br/>

 # Versioning
 v0.6 - Fixed "Cannot destroy CineCameraComponent" on exit.
 Better camera UI and positioning.<br/>